 Taproot is an organization in which relationships are developed – with our food, with the environment, and with each other.
 Our programs are not simply based in agriculture, food, or ecology, but rather at the intersection of all three, because after all we are not separate but a part of a larger whole.

-Taproot’s philosophy of education is centered in a holistic and aesthetic pedagogy that is child centered, developmentally appropriate, and specifically uses this interplay between ecology, food, and agriculture as a way to nurture empathy and develop a deep, caring relationship with the land.
+Taproot’s philosophy of education is inspired by Waldorf Education - a holistic and aesthetic pedagogy that is child centered, developmentally appropriate, and nurtures empathy in order to develop a deep, caring relationship with the land.
 We believe that this relationship should be the end goal of environmental education as much as or more than the knowledge and awareness that is considered to make up ecological literacy.
 Click on the picture to the left to learn more about our Philosophy of Education.

 We are working toward creating a learning center whose campus is an educational homestead comprised of a working biodynamic farm, whose programs and services are living systems rooted in the land and in community.